How to play the Fortnite black hole minigame

 How to play the Fortnite Konami code minigame

-After you've been sucked into the black hole in the Battle Royale lobby with nought but a dead star on your screen, input the following Fortnite Konami code: up, up, down, down, left, right, left, right, B, A. If you're not using a controller, use the arrow keys on your keyboard.
+After you've been sucked into the black hole in the Battle Royale lobby with nought but a dead star on your screen, input the following Fortnite Konami code: up, up, down, down, left, right, left, right, B, A, ENTER.

 The game itself is very simple; it's not going to come close to rivaling the last-player-standing, brick-and-mortar-building game you've come to love over the past two years.
 But, if you're into Space Invaders it's a neat distraction while you formulate your theories as to what's coming next in the world of Fortnite.

 This isn't just Space Invaders, naturally: here we see a resumption of hostilities between Pizza Pit and Durrr!
 Burger, the game's major fast food rivals.
-Instead of the space ship you're a fresh slice of bread, cheese, and pepperoni firing against a big ol' burger.
+Instead of the space ship you're a fresh slice of bread, cheese, and pepperoni firing against Durrr!
+Burger heads, and even a boss if you get far enough.
 Whatever next.